- Science & Math

-Along with the standard Earth sciences major, we offer concentrations in environmental geology, ocean sciences, planetary sciences, and science education, and combined majors with environmental studies and anthropology are available.
-There is also a minor in Earth sciences.
+Along with the standard Earth Sciences major, we offer concentrations in geology, geophysics, ocean sciences, and planetary sciences; bachelor of arts (B.A.) combined majors with Environmental Studies and with Anthropology; and an Earth Sciences minor.

-The core of the major includes calculus, physics, chemistry, and a group of comprehensive Earth and planetary sciences courses.
-For the standard B.S., students then select at least four additional courses from a diverse list of upper-division electives, with at least two that involve significant laboratory or field data acquisition and analysis.
-These electives, often in combination with additional upper-division courses from E&PS or related departments, provide the student with expertise in one or more subdisciplines within Earth science.
+The core of the major includes calculus, physics, chemistry, and comprehensive Earth and planetary sciences courses.
+For the standard B.S., students then select at least six additional courses from a diverse list of upper-division electives in Earth and Planetary Sciences or related departments, with at least two that involve significant laboratory or field data acquisition and analysis.
+These electives provide the student with a strong foundation and expertise in one or more subdisciplines within Earth science.

 Study and Research Opportunities